 Co-producing content with people who have lived experience is a powerful way to make your comms more authentic, effective and inclusive.
 But it can be hard to know how best to start working in this new, more equitable way.

-Join us at this seminar where we’ll share practical insights and inspiring case studies on how to work with people with lived experience in your comms.
+At this seminar, we share practical insights and inspiring case studies on how to work with people with lived experience in your comms.
 You’ll gain practical advice on embedding co-production into your comms processes, learn from real-world examples of best practice, and leave with new ideas on how to shift from top-down messaging to truly participatory comms.

 Whether you’re working on creative, brand, PR or social media, to make day-to-day content more inclusive and relevant, this seminar will help you to understand co-production as a powerful and positive tool for change.